wazuh/wazuh-documentation/source/user-manual/capabilities/system-calls-monitoring/audit-configuration.rst

     # echo "my_key_write_type:write" >> /var/ossec/etc/lists/audit-keys

-Each time you modify a CDB list, you must compile it:
+Each time you modify a CDB list, the manager has to be restarted to apply the new changes.

 Agent
 ^^^^^^^